khalidbiyabi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script that encodes and decodes text using the rot13 encryption - ASCII

 Script that prints every other line from the input, starting with the first line

+Script that adds the two numbers stored in the environment variables WATER and STIR and prints the result